 I’ve asked my Japanese friends and here is what I found out:

-The answers may contain but are not limited by
+The answers to this question can include, but are not limited to:

-- some Japanese cute suffixes that don’t change a meaning of a word but add this cute sparkle into your speech.
-It called AGEPOYO in Japanese and as the name suggests is used to “raise poyo”.
-Some Japanese websites say that these suffixes as “pon”, “poyo” etc. are mainly used by hight scholars so it is very questionable wether I should raise this one as my favorite Japanese at my gentle age.
+- Some Japanese cute suffixes that don’t change the meaning of a word, but add a cute sparkle to your speech.
+These suffixes, called AGEPOYO in Japanese, are sometimes used by high schoolers, so it may be questionable whether I should choose this as my favorite Japanese at my age.

 - An idiom

-- and last but not least a word from your language that has entered Japanese.
-For example, if you are Portuguese your answer is “castella”, if you are Chinese then maybe “panda”, if you are Italian then definitely “pizza” and so on.
+- Lastly, a word from your language that has entered Japanese.
+For example, if you are Portuguese, your answer could be “castella”, if you are Chinese, then perhaps “panda”, if you are Italian, then definitely “pizza”, and so on.

-Honestly speaking, neither I, nor my friends have no idea what they want to know by asking this question.
-My Japanese friends told me that it is polite to ask this question and some answers may serve as conversation starters.
+To be honest, neither I nor my friends have any idea what they really want to know by asking this question.
+My Japanese friends have told me that it is a polite question and that some answers can serve as conversation starters.
 Since it is meant to be a conversation starter, I suggest a smart solution – making a joke.
 Jokes are the best icebreakers, right?
 So, how about I respond with something like this: